OCA/dms/dms/README.rst

 - Save in cache own_root directories and update in every create/write/unlink function
 - Add a migration procedure for converting an storage to attachment one for populating existing records with attachments as folders
 - Add a link from attachment view in chatter to linked documents
+- If Inherit permissions from related record (the inherit_access_from_parent_record field from storage) is changed when directories already exist, inconsistencies may occur because groups defined in the directories and subdirectories will still exist, all groups in these directories should be removed before changing.

 Bug Tracker
 ===========